XinweiZhang/XinweiZhang.github.io/_posts/2023-03-26-Sum-of-n-uniform-random-variables.md

     M(t) =  1 + \int_{0}^t M(t-s)d s.
 $$

 In the equation, we want to simplify the expression in the second term.
 To do this, we can do change of variable.
-We introduce a new variable, $u$, and set it equal to $t-s$.
+We introduce a new variable, $$u$$, and set $$u=t-s$$.
 This helps us rewrite the expression inside the integral in a simpler form:

-$$
-u = t - s \implies s = t - u
-$$

-We also need to adjust the limits of integration accordingly.
-After making these changes, we get:

-$$
-M(t) = 1 + \int_{t}^0 M(u) (-du)
-$$

-Now, since the limits of integration are reversed, we can switch their order and change the sign of the integral:

 $$
 M(t) = 1 + \int_{0}^t M(u) du